Support for family and friends

 Help at home

-If you could do with some extra help at home, speak to your GP or contact your local council and ask about social services.
-You can ask social services to assess your loved one’s needs – and your own needs if you are providing them with care.
+If you do need some extra help at home, ask your GP or local council and about social services.
+You can ask social services to assess your loved one’s needs.
 This could include:

 It’s important to have breaks if you’re caring for someone.
 Respite care is temporary care to give carers a break.
 Carers Trust and Crossroads Caring Scotland have professional carers who can provide respite care in your home, if you decide to go away for a short time.